ICN Client Architecture: Passport, Keyring, Position, Receipt

 Protocol Interface

-/// Wallet connects to node via WebSocket or HTTP
+/// A client connects to a node via WebSocket or HTTP

 // === Authentication ===